gjanders/decrypt2/README.md

 Steven (malvidin on github)

 # Release Notes
+## 2.4.4
+Updated splunk python SDK from 2.0.2 to 2.1.0 as per Splunk cloud compatibility requirements

 ## 2.4.3
 Updated splunk python SDK from 2.0.1 to 2.0.2 as per Splunk cloud compatibility requirements